databricks-solutions/mlflow-demo/README.md

 ./watch.sh
 ```

-- Starts both backend (port 8000) and frontend development servers
+- Starts both backend (port 8000) and frontend (port 3000) development servers
-- Visit `http://localhost:8000` to verify the demo works locally
+- Visit [http://localhost:3000()](http://localhost:3000) to verify the demo works locally

+- **Success criteria**:
-- **Success criteria**: You should see the email generation interface and be able to generate emails
+- [ ] You should see the email generation interface and be able to generate emails

 ### ✅ Local Testing Checkpoint